 4. Stock photos

-When building your website, it is important to only select components that will positively impact the objectives of the website.
-One aspect of a website where this is especially true is photography.
+When building your website, it’s important to only select components that will positively impact the objectives of the website.
+One aspect of a website where this is especially true is in photography.
 Too many dated website designs have an over-reliance on stock photos.
 There is a range of arguments on why not to use stock imagery covered in the blog by Grant Epstein, including:

 - Your vision versus the vision of someone else

 - Immediate connection

 Does the use of images on your website accurately reflect the business message you are trying to present?

 If you are going to include images on your site, ensure they are correctly optimised for the web so as not to impact your site speed.
 Also, ensure any photos used are sourced from reputable stock sites or are the legal property of your company.

 5. Effective use of calls to actions